 Today, a product’s design, most significantly its surface, is a key factor with regard to purchasing decisions.
 Thanks to inline decoration with digital printing, you can give “bare” plastic parts an individual “face” or make them feel more pleasant to the touch.
 Extremely fast motif changes included.

-For inline printing, ARBURG, working with partners FPT, has combined injection moulding with digital print.
-InkBOT technology allows you to print even on curved moulded parts in a borderless, extremely flexible process.
+For inline printing, ARBURG, working with partners FPT, has combined injection molding with digital print.
+InkBOT technology allows you to print even on curved molded parts in a borderless, extremely flexible process.
 Because the robotic system forms the basis, additional downstream process steps, such as assembly or packaging, can be easily integrated.
-The production of individual name plates on a production cell built around an electric ALLROUNDER EDRIVE injection moulding machine demonstrates the enormous potential of inline printing.
+The production of individual name plates on a production cell built around an electric ALLROUNDER EDRIVE injection molding machine demonstrates the enormous potential of inline printing.

 - Time-to-market of a few days: no need for the procurement, printing, cutting, transporting or cleaning of films

-- Printing in the injection moulding cycle dynamically adjustable print speed
+- Printing in the injection molding cycle dynamically adjustable print speed

 - Rapid motif changes: print data can be changed for each cycle without set-up requirements

 - High print quality: 600 dpi resolution, high precision at 2 pixels per inch

 - 3D geometries: borderless 4-color printing without a fixed printing form – height difference of up to 6 mm possible

 Part weight: 6 g